wejendorp/dorp.io/_posts/2018-04-17-angularjs-notes.md

 // It works!
 ```

-This is why we want to be passing objects, not primitives around to other scopes and directives whenever
+So we want to be *passing objects, not primitives* around to other scopes and directives whenever
 possible.
-By doing so, we avoid creating weird disconnects if we're doing mutations.
+By doing so, we avoid creating weird edge cases if we're doing mutations.

 Of course, nothing prevents us from writing angular directives and controllers using the unidirectional
 dataflow principles from react, which makes these issues irrelevant.